s2shams/Media-project/README.md

 ### Still under development but basic functionality is done, this includes:
 - Data cleanup
 - Data processing
-- The main machine learning algorithm
+- The main algorithm which has been tested to function well

 ### The following is what's left to be made:
 - User interface